 - Keep in touch with people at home.
 Not only is it good for your own safety to tell people where you are and what you’re doing, but it’s also a good way to just keep yourself level headed.
 Traveling solo can be lonely, so phone your fam and friends back at home for a chat every now and then.

 - And with that in mind… Stay in well-reviewed places where you can meet other travelers.
-Social hostels are a good way to make friends, get yourself a traveling (or trekking) buddy, or even make for a good excuse to just chat about your travels with other backpackers.
+Social hostels in Sweden are a good way to make friends, get yourself a traveling (or trekking) buddy, or even make for a good excuse to just chat about your travels with other backpackers.
 It’ll help keep away those solo travel blues, too.

 - Make sure you don’t have all your money in one place.
 If your card gets stolen, or all your cash, you’ll need a different way to access your money.
 Put it in a couple of different bank accounts, use a money belt, and maybe even bring a credit card for emergencies.